Five essential EHR features for behavioral & mental health practices

-Given these differences, behavioral and mental health practices should look for EHR systems aligned with these unique needs.
-When selecting an EHR, the following five EHR features should be viewed as essential:
+Given the recommended core and advanced features and user and system requirements, behavioral and mental health practices should look for EHR systems aligned with these unique needs.
+When selecting an EHR, the following five EHR features should be viewed as essential to providing quality care:

 Mental illness is often a comorbid condition with other types of chronic illnesses, particularly patients suffering from obesity, diabetes, or cardiovascular disease.
 As such, a mental and behavioral health practice should be able to seamlessly share EHR records with other providers.